Brittany’s 7 Financial Tips

 6. Maintaining your Approval Status: (1)Consult your chosen originator before opening any credit cards or making any major purchases while your loan is being processed.
 Let me type this twice to emphasize the importance of this.
 (2) Consult your chosen originator before opening any credit cards or making any major purchases while your loan is being processed.

 Often times, Buyers & Sellers make innocent mistakes during the lengthy process of buying or selling a home.
-You think this would be “common sense”; however, I can promise you it is one of the Top mistakes First Time Homebuyers make almost every day.
+I can promise you it is one of the Top mistakes First Time Homebuyers make almost every day.
 By not being aware of this simple advice, you can affect what you are pre-qualified to purchase and the associated interest rate you have been quoted by your loan originator.

 Some lending institutions won’t allow this especially if you are pursuing a VA loan.
 On a VA loan, you typically are the only one that can contact your originator to assist in questions.
 It is absolutely imperative for the flow of a transaction that you make sure you have taken all necessary steps to ensure the “right hand is talking to the left hand” at all times.